-Danger of accidents Reduced braking efficiency due to oil or grease on the brake discs.
+Danger of accidents Oil or grease on the brake discs reduces the braking effect.

-- Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary.
+- Always keep the brake discs free of oil and grease. - Clean the brake discs with brake cleaner when necessary.

-- Oil, grease, filters, fuel, cleaners, brake fluid, etc., should be disposed of as stipulated in applicable regulations.
+Dispose of oils, grease, filters, fuel, cleaning agents, brake fluid, etc., correctly and in compliance with the applicable regulations.